adamstok/vim/cheatsheet.md

      * `:CocCommand python.setInterpreter ` select python interpreter for coc
      * `leader + prw ` coc search the word under cursor in all project files (nice to refactor a name everywhere )
      * `ctrl + backspace ` open vertical split
+     * `:read !ls -laR ` read the output of the command ls -laR  into vim

 ---
 2. Terminal: